-Historically, mental health has been a globally overlooked part of healthcare.
-This is due to many factors, including lack of knowledge about the brain’s physiology and psychology, a scepticism surrounding mental health disorders, and the stigmatisation of mental illness.
+Mental healthcare is under-funded and overlooked across the globe.
+There are many reasons: lack of knowledge about the brain’s physiology and psychology, a scepticism surrounding mental health disorders, and the stigmatisation of mental illness being among them.

-As we learn more about mental health, the impact – humanitarian and economic – of the historical and current lack of action has become clearer.
+As academics, doctors and politicians learn more about mental health, the impact – humanitarian and economic – of our lack of action has become clearer.

-The Lancet Commission today released a report which details some of the work still to do, as well as noting the progress made so far.
-As the report stresses, though, there is a great deal of damage already done – and, indeed, still being done.
+The Lancet Commission today released a report which details some of the work ahead, as well as noting the progress made so far.
+As the report stresses, there is a great deal of damage already done – and, indeed, still being done.

 - WHO has said that depression is one of the world’s leading causes of disability